-

 Transportation: From Memorial to Labor Day Sand Harbor is very popular and experiences high visitation.
 Those planning to visit Sand Harbor should be prepared for park closures and have an alternate destination in mind.
 Parking along Highway 28 is prohibited, and walk-ins are currently not allowed.
 For more information, visit the FAQ page.

 Weddings: Weddings are permitted within the Ramada area by reserving the Group Use Ramada.
 Officiants, Wedding Planners and Photographers are required to obtain commercial permits from the park office prior the wedding.
-View more information or contact the park directly.
+Contact the park directly.

 Photography: Lake Tahoe Nevada State Park offers amazing views and we encourage visitors to photography the natural beauty of the park.
 Photographers utilizing the park for commercial use (such as but not limited to: print ads, movies, wedding, engagement, family, or senior photos) are required to obtain a photography permit.
 Information can be obtained by contacting us at ltnsp@parks.nv.gov or by clicking here.